isomerpages/ura-lkywcp/_apply/3-evaluations.md

 #### **Announcement & award**

-The results will be announced via a dedicated media conference held in Singapore.
-The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture, a key highlight of [World Cities Summit](https://www.worldcitiessummit.com.sg) in Singapore.
+The results will be announced at a media conference held in Singapore in March/April 2024.
+The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the <mark>**Lee Kuan Yew World City Prize Lecture**</mark> on 3 June 2024, and receive their awards at the <mark>**Lee Kuan Yew World City Prize Award Ceremony & Banquet**</mark> on 3 June 2024 evening.
+Both events are key highlights of [World Cities Summit 2024](https://www.worldcitiessummit.com.sg) in Singapore.

 #### **Questions?**